Advisory group for Economic Affairs

 Research and advice

-TNO AGE advises the Ministry of Economic Affairs and Climate Policy on the implementation of the Mining Law and on energy transition issues.
+TNO AGE advises the Ministry of Climate Policy and Green Growth (KGG) on the implementation of the Mining Act and on issues related to the energy transition.
 To this end, we conduct research on the opportunities that the deep subsurface has to offer in the transition to sustainable energy.
-Examples are using geothermal energy and storing gases such as natural gas, hydrogen, and carbon dioxide (CO2).
+Examples are the extraction of geothermal heat and the storage of gases such as natural gas, hydrogen, and carbon dioxide (CO2).

-In addition to the Ministry of Economic Affairs and Climate Policy, we work for local and regional authorities, and other stakeholders in the public domain.
+In addition to the Ministry of KGG, we work for local and regional authorities, and other stakeholders in the public domain.
 These include Dutch State Supervision of Mines (SSM) and Energiebeheer Nederland (Netherlands Energy Management) (EBN).
 We collect information from industry about their current and planned activities, and data from research studies, for example on seismic activity and drilling.
 We do not work for industry.

 Many of our experts have a scientific background in geology, petroleum geology, physics, or geophysics.
 We frequently collaborate with various TNO departments with a broad range of knowledge about the environment, climate, construction, administration, communication, data, and information.